 There’s a reason why Discover’s commercials stress that you’ll always speak to a real, live person.
 That’s what people want, more so now that it’s becoming slightly less common.

-While I think chatbots are a cool, fun feature, I don’t think they should ever be used to replace your customer service team.
-If you do decide to use them, then have an immediate option where users can choose to message an actual team member instead.
+While I think social media chatbots are a cool, fun feature, I don’t think they should ever be used to replace your customer service team.
+If you do decide to use them, have an immediate option where users can choose to message an actual team member instead.

 Overall, I think there are much better ways to streamline your social media response rates in ways that still provide fast responses to private messages but with a more personal touch.